 EquiTerra Farm: TBA

-WHERE: 12798 Muse Lane, Clinton, LA 70722
+Where: 12798 Muse Lane, Clinton, LA 70722

 More Info: 225-683-8406 | pldavidson@aol.com

-Berries are $10.00 per gallon cash on – Located in the northern section of Tangipahoa Parish, Amite, Louisiana.
+Berries are $10.00 per gallon cash only – Located in the northern section of Tangipahoa Parish, Amite, Louisiana.
 Loblolly Ridge Farm is a U-Pick Blueberry farm.
 The farm consists of 2 acres of blueberries (approximately 1200 bushes consisting of 6 varieties of hybrid blueberries).

-WHERE: 1000 Andrew Bankston Road, Amite, LA 70422
+Where: 1000 Andrew Bankston Road, Amite, LA 70422

 More Info: Online | (985) 748-6843

-Shuqualak Farms – TBA
+Shuqualak Farms –

 Shuqualak Farms is small and inviting, with six acres of blueberries and four acres of blackberries.
 Open from early June to mid-July, visitors are provided with a 5-quart bucket and strap for collecting their harvest.
 Berries are packaged in freezer-safe bags, and children are given 1-quart take-home buckets.

-WHERE: 232 Shuqualak Farms Rd, Frierson, LA
+Where: 232 Shuqualak Farms Rd, Frierson, LA

 More Info: Online | Facebook | (318) 797-8273

-Sunhillow Berry Farm: TBA
+Sunhillow Berry Farm

 Locally owned and operated.
 This farm has been in operation since 1993.
 They operate on the “honor” system.
 Come on out and pick your own!
 Pick, weigh, and pay!

-WHERE: 33510 Magee-Mahner Rd Pearl River, LA
+Where: 33510 Magee-Mahner Rd Pearl River, LA

 More Info: Online | Facebook | (985) 867-9737